maldoinc/wireup/docs/pages/getting_started.md

 )
 ```

-1. Parameters are configuration your application needs.
+1. `config` is configuration your application needs.
     Such as an api key, database url, or other settings.

     You can inject them as necessary by their name (dict key) where required.